mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: To do or say something to make people feel more comfortable in a social situation, especially when meeting for the first time
     Example:"I told a joke to break the ice at the beginning of the meeting."

+15. "Hit the nail on the head"

+    Meaning: To describe exactly what is causing a situation or problem; to be exactly right about something Example:"You hit the nail on the head when you said the project failed due to poor communication."